sosga/larn/README.md

 Bugs:
 Raise bugs in the issue tab.
 Please tell me your platform, what you were doing and what the bug is.

+Building:
+On Windows, download TDM-GCC 64bit.
+Install it completely into your path and then navigate to the directory where you unpacked the Larn-SNAPSHOT code and do 'mingw32-make -f mingwinrelease.mak'.
+PDCurses is included but is compiled only for 64bit.

+On GNU/Linux install the ncurses devel package and gcc, make etc.  Then do a 'make -f gnulinuxrelease.mak'.

+On OSX this is a bit more complicated.
+Open a terminal and type gcc.
+This will prompt to install the cmdline tools.
+Then grab the latest version of ncurses6 and compile it.
+Do a make install and then you are ready to make Larn with 'make -f darwinrelease.mak'.